nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If you can type fast, GuestBook can get your guest management tasks done faster than traditional GUI apps.

-You can use GuestBook to track guest and room details such as emails, phone numbers, room numbers, dates of stay, numbers of guests, bills, requests, and whether the rooms have been cleaned.
+You can use GuestBook to track guests and their details including name, email address, phone number, room number, dates of stay, number of guests, bill, request, and whether their room has been cleaned.
 By allowing you to add, edit, delete, and filter guests, GuestBook can fulfill all your hotel management needs.

 This user guide provides in-depth descriptions of all the available features in GuestBook and how to use them.